-KPIs Description Measure KPI 3: Publications Number of publications based on the research performed using concepts/facilities/resources, etc. of LifeWatch ERIC.
-Expected performance: 30-50 new publications per year.
-Total number of publications: 490 Publications in 2023: 148; out of which, 102 in the first quartile of the most impactful journals in the scientific field
+KPIs Description KPI 3: Publications Number of publications based on the research performed using concepts/facilities/resources, etc. of LifeWatch ERIC.
+RPI 5: PUDIICALIONS Expected performance: 30-50 new publications per year.

 Strategic Objective 4: To deepen the engagement of the scientific communities (with attention to inclusivity and equity), biodiversity and ecological observatories, stakeholders and citizens, at global scale.